How to Make and Sell Printables Online

 - Word processors like Microsoft Word or Google Docs

 That said, you can use any tool that allows you to insert and edit text and graphics.
-You may even have an app on your smartphone already!
+You may already have an app on your smartphone that does this!

 How to Make Printables to Sell